Charlie9009/CI_PP5_INSTRUMENTA/README.md

 28. As a Site Admin I can manage the wishlist so that I can keep track of the wishlists.

 29. As a Site Admin I can search for all my content so that I can find what I am interested in.

+#### Site visitor (extra stories)

+30. As a Site Visitor I can sign up for a newsletter so I can get information on sales.

 ### Technical design